A Neuromodulable Current-Mode Silicon Neuron for Robust and Adaptive Neuromorphic Systems: Conclusions

 \section{Conclusions}

-We presented a fully analog current-mode implementation of a biologically inspired mixed-feedback neuron model that enables robust and tunable neuromodulation in neuromorphic hardware.
+We have demonstrated a fully analog current-mode implementation of a biologically inspired mixed-feedback neuron model that enables robust and tunable neuromodulation in neuromorphic hardware.
 The proposed circuit uses two types of subthreshold current-mode blocks interconnected in a feedback configuration, and introduces a positive-feedback inactivation mechanism.
-The resulting neuron can be tuned using mathematical steady-state analyses, and exhibits predictable and reliable excitability and neuromodulation in simulation and hardware.
-A \SI{180}{\nano\meter} \gls{cmos} prototype exhibits spiking, bursting and real-time neuromodulation between the two using a single bias parameter across wide temperature ranges, validating the model and demonstrating the robustness of the current-mode mixed-feedback approach to global current variations.
-The neuron operates at \qtyrange{40}{200}{\pico\joule}/spike at a \SI{1.8}{\volt} supply, confirming ultra-low-power operation and suitability for integration into large-scale neuromorphic systems.
+The resulting neuron can be tuned using mathematical steady-state analyses and exhibits predictable and reliable excitability and neuromodulation in simulation and hardware.
+A \SI{180}{\nano\meter} \gls{cmos} prototype exhibits spiking, bursting, and real-time neuromodulation between the two using a single bias parameter across wide temperature ranges, validating the model and demonstrating the robustness of the current-mode mixed-feedback approach to global current variations.
+The neuron operates at \qtyrange{40}{200}{\pico\joule}/spike at a \SI{1.8}{\volt} supply, confirming ultra-low-power operation at the single neuron level and suitability for integration into large-scale neuromorphic systems.
+Monte Carlo simulations further demonstrate that uniform current scaling provides an effective design knob to trade ultra-low-power operation for substantially improved regime yield and frequency consistency under device mismatch.
+Overall, the proposed architecture demonstrates that reliable neuromodulable bursting and spiking dynamics can be achieved with current-mode design principles and scalable energy operation.
+By combining analytical grounding, silicon validation, and robustness evaluation, this work establishes the proposed neuron as a practical and scalable building block for energy-efficient neuromorphic systems.